Big picture - Why invest in Anglo Pacific Group plc

 What we own Anglo Pacific has a 2% NSR royalty on all mineral products sold from the area of the Maracás Menchen project to which the royalty interest relates.
 The project is located 250km south-west of the city of Salvador, the capital of Bahia State, Brazil and is 99.97% owned and operated by TSX Venture Exchange listed Largo Resources Limited (‘Largo’).

-Largo has issued guidance for 2016 Maracás Menchen production levels in the range of 7,610 tonnes and 8,610 tonnes of V2O5, and has reported Q1 2016 production of 1,169 tonnes.
-On 2 June 2016, Largo announced Maracás Menchen production of 780tonnes V2O5 during May 2016, a record level of monthly production surpassing its previous record for monthly production of approximately 730 tonnes set in April 2016.
-Under the terms of the royalty sale agreement, the Group is required to pay a further US$1.5 million once production reaches an annualised rate over a calendar quarter of 9,500 tonnes.
-Given the production guidance issued by Largo, the Directors consider it probable that this production milestone will be achieved, possibly in the next 18 to 24 months, and as such the Group has recognised both an asset and corresponding liability for this additional payment.
+This steady ramp up in production coincided with a recovery in the vanadium price in H2 16 which increased from $2.38/lb at the start of 2016 to reach $5.02/lb at December 31, 2016, and the Group’s royalty income began to increase towards the end of 2016 accordingly Under the terms of the royalty sale agreement, the Group is required to pay a further US$1.5m once production reaches an annualised rate over a quarter of 9,500t.
+Given the production achieved in H2 16 by Largo, the Directors consider it probable that this production milestone will be achieved possibly in the next 18 to 24 months and as such the Group has recognised both an asset and corresponding liability for this additional payment.

 Valuation The Maracás Menchen royalty is classified as a royalty intangible asset on the balance sheet.
 As such, this asset is carried at cost less amortisation and impairments.
 Royalty intangible assets are amortised when commercial production commences, on a straight line basis over the expected life of mine.